dfkaye/where.js/README.md

 testem
 ------

-Using Toby Ho's MAGNIFICENT [testemjs](https://github.com/airportyh/testem) to drive tests in multiple browsers.
+I'm using Toby Ho's MAGNIFICENT [testemjs](https://github.com/airportyh/testem) to drive tests in node.js and in multiple browsers.

 The core tests use jasmine-2.0.0 (requires testem v0.6.3 or later) in browsers, and jasmine-node (which uses jasmine 1.3.1 internally) on